cwfergus/failureproject/README.txt

 ----
 instrument_Analyze.R

-This script is slightly more complicated due to its use of a new Character field: Instrument Name

-The script begins by running the inst_raw_clean and inst_name_adjust functions on the raw_tbl_df data frame.

-Next it does a similar analysis to the failure_reason Analyze.R script, but using the Instrument field as a result.
+This script is s does a similar analysis to the failurereason_Analyze.R script, but using the Instrument field as a result.
 However it also counts the number of times a machine was used as well.

-Now it does this again, but uses the unmodified instrument names and groups via instrument name and location.
+It first generates a table showing the Failure Rate for each instrument, similar to the SeqID Analysis.

+Next it generates a table showing the Failure Rate for each instrument, and for super sams, each position.
+To do this the locations for every other machine is deleted using a loop on a vector full of row numbers corresponding to non-super sam instruments.

 The third table it makes is just a list of instruments and their failure reasons.